deNBI/simpleVMWorkshop/Readme.md

 interactions of the microbial community.

-In order to find those microbes, you will have to interact with the de.NBI Cloud via simpleVM.
-This Workshop is divided into three parts.
+In order to find those microbes, you will have to interact with the de.NBI Cloud via SimpleVM.
+This workshop is divided into three parts.

 ### Part 1: Big things start small